 *After you’ve downloaded and deployed LAPS, the team at Recast Software created a nifty dashboard for you to monitor your LAPS “health” – bringing visibility to overlooked security necessities.
 This is included in the Enterprise version of the Right Click Tools.

-Why I like the LAPS dashboard is because I’m already in the CM Console every day, to have a dashboard for LAPS, to keep it visible and at the front of our minds, I find this highly useful.
-It only takes a few seconds, pull it up, check my stats, and move on.
+Why I like the LAPS dashboard is because I’m already in the CM Console every day, so to have a dashboard for LAPS, to keep it visible and at the front of our minds, I find this highly useful.
+It only takes a few seconds to pull it up, check my stats, and move on.
 If I find an anomaly, I can start looking into it.
 Learn more about the LAPS Dashboard.

 “The Local Administrator Password Solution (LAPS) provides management of local account passwords of domain joined computers.
 Passwords are stored in Active Directory (AD) and protected by ACL, so only eligible users can read it or request its reset.” – Microsoft.
 Basically, it reduces the risk of having a default (backdoor perhaps) local administrator & default password on your machines by having each machine use a different complex password for the account.
 Before LAPS, most organizations had a generic local admin ex: ORG_LocalAdmin, with the same password on each machine ex: ORG_P@ssword.
 Problem with that is, if a machine was compromised, the malware / hacker could move laterally among all your machines gathering more and more data to deepen the security breach.
 With LAPS implemented, you remove that attach vector, if one machine is compromised, the ability to move laterally to another machine is greatly reduced.

 There are quite a few guides out there, and the Microsoft Docs are pretty good too.
 I didn’t do extensive searching before creating this post, so note that this may be redundant.

 - Verify Permissions and Read / Reset Access